- Workers' compensation is a specialized legal process for handling job-related injuries, and is a compromise between workers and employers.

 Do you have a question about workers' compensation which we don't answer here?
 Feel free to:

 - Contact my firm by calling (908) 232-2040, or via our website at https://kdjlawoffice.com/

 - If your question is especially relevant or you're not the first one to ask it, it may end up on this FAQ!

-Vincent Jesuele is an attorney with the firm Kessler, DiGiovanni & Jesuele, LLC in Clark, Union County, New Jersey.
+Vincent Jesuele is an attorney with the firm Kessler, DiGiovanni & Jesuele, LLC in Cranford, Union County, New Jersey.
 He has been representing plaintiffs in workers' compensation, personal injury, automobile accidents, medical and legal malpractice, and other civil matters for over 30 years.